Weekend Update

 As an intro to the quintuple-extortion article just below, we asked Roger Grimes to give us his (scary) perspective.

 “If you think ransomware is bad, it is about to get much, much worse.
 What will ransomware gangs do?
 Just everything.
-I have been writing about computer security for over ...
+I have been writing about computer security for ...

 Continue Reading →